-The future of transportation promises a number of advancements.
+The future of transportation promises several advancements.
 Our vehicles will be electric; they will be autonomous; they will be shared.
 Although this future has been predicted, when it will become reality is uncertain.
 And so, planners are left with a daunting task — planning our communities for what is, while allowing space for what could be.

 In their article "Modeling Sustainability Scenarios in the Baltimore–Washington (DC) Region" in the Journal of the American Planning Association (Vol. 86, No. 2), the authors predict how the Baltimore–Washington region will change under different scenarios for economies and advanced technologies from 2015 to 2040.